sonnn1505/Studying/speaking-park1.md

 In Ho Chi Minh City, the weather is generally warm and tropical year-round.
 It rarely gets cold here, even during the winter months.

 ### 3. Are some parts of your country colder than others?
 [Which parts?]
-Yes, northern Vietnam, especially areas like Sapa and Hanoi, can get quite cold in the winter.The central and southern regions, including Ho Chi Minh City, are much warmer.
+Yes, northern Vietnam, especially areas like Sapa and Hanoi, can get quite cold in the winter.
+The central and southern regions, including Ho Chi Minh City, are much warmer.

 ### 4. Would you prefer to live in a hot place or a cold place?
 [Why?]
 I would prefer to live in a warm place because I enjoy outdoor activities and find it more comfortable.
 However, I do appreciate visiting colder places occasionally for a change of scenery and to experience different climates.